Sneak peek: Social emotional learning toys don’t have to be boring. These ideas will keep your kids growing, learning, and having fun.

 These games just seem like family fun (which they are) but they all involve trying to perceive another person’s thoughts or feelings—key emotional skills that our kids can develop.

-A fun game to help kids learn about feelings
+A fun game to help kids learn about feelings.
+Age 3 and up.

-No ordinary plus toy—this feelings toy helps kids understand their emotions and label their feelings.
+No ordinary social-emotional learning toy—this feelings toy helps kids understand their emotions and label their feelings.
 Understanding feelings and using the language for emotions is the first step in helping kids learn how to manage their big emotions.
+Ages 3 and up.

 You may also enjoy: Social-Emotional Development: The Ultimate Guide for Parents